Resilient Monitoring in Heterogeneous Multi-robot Systems through Network Reconfiguration: Task Performance based Communication graph generation

 Towards this end, we aim to achieve this goal by minimizing the average over the trace of the inverse of the robots' one-hop observability Gramians.
-Metrics such as trace, determinant and condition number of observability Gramians and their inverses have been extensively used solving sensor selection problems (see~\cite{hinson2014observability,ilkturk2015observability,Dilip2019} and the references therein). {Here, the subtask of each robot in the team is to estimate the state of the process.
+Metrics such as trace, determinant and condition number of observability Gramians and their inverses have been extensively used solving sensor selection problems (see~\cite{hinson2014observability,ilkturk2015observability,Dilip2019} and the references therein). \final{The observability Gramian of a system quantifies its ability to estimate its state through its outputs.
+Each eigenvalue of the observability Gramian measures the output energy of a particular observable mode associated with the system.
+Increase in the output energy of an observable mode implies increase in its ease of observability.
+Hence, the observability Gramian's eigenvalues encode the relative ease of observing the corresponding observable modes.
+The minimum eigenvalue of the observability Gramian quantifies the output energy associated with the least observable mode, while the maximum eigenvalue measures the output energy for the most observable mode \cite{hinson2014observability}.
+Since the trace of the observability Gramian is equivalent to the sum of its eigenvalues, the trace measures total output energy over all observable modes of the system.
+Therefore the ease of observability of the system can be maximized by maximizing the trace of observability Gramian or minimizing the trace of the inverse of observability Gramian \cite{hinson2014observability}. } {Here, the subtask of each robot in the team is to estimate the state of the process.
 Its performance can be measured using the trace of the inverse of its one-hop observability Gramian; lowering the trace of the inverse one-hop observability Gramian increases the subtask performance.
 Consequently, the multi-robot task performance is measured as the average of the trace of the inverse of the Gramians.}

 Let $\boldsymbol{\Theta}_i(0,T)$ be the $T$ time continuous observability Gramian associated with sensor $i$, defined as:

 If,

 where $\mathbf{H} = [\mathbf{h}_1 \mathbf{h}_2 \cdots \mathbf{h}_r]^\top$ then,